 It’s a legal requirement to use winter tyres between 1 November and the 15 April.

-It’s compulsory to have your lights on in the day time between 1 November and 1 March.
+You have to keep your lights on in the daytime between 1 November and 1 March.

 The Czech Republic

 There are no motorway toll booths.
-Instead you need to buy a special sticker – you could get an on-the-spot fine if you don’t.
-Stickers are available at almost every petrol station or post office in the Czech Republic.
+Instead you need to buy a special sticker, called a vignette.
+You could get an on-the-spot fine if you don’t.
+You can order your vignette online.
+They’re also available at almost every petrol station or post office in the Czech Republic.

-Police can seize your car if you can’t pay an on-the-spot fine.
+The police can take your car into custody if you can’t pay an on-the-spot fine.

-You should have an electronic or chemical breathalyser in your car at all times.
+Drivers need to carry an electronic or chemical breathalyser in their car at all times.